Bar-tailed godwit: Status

 The status of the bar-tailed godwit is Near Threatened, and the population is declining.
 Fewer birds have been using East African estuaries since 1979, and there has been a steady decline in numbers around the Kola Peninsula, Siberia, since 1930.
-The global population is estimated to number 1,099,000–1,149,000 individuals.
+The global population is estimated to number 1,100,000 individuals (770,000 – 880,000 mature individuals) as of 2025.

 Both L. l. bauri and L. l. menzbieri adult survival rates decreased between 2005 and 2012, probably because of the loss of intertidal staging areas in the Yellow Sea.
 The construction of seawalls and the reclamation of mudflats have led to a critical reduction in food supplies for migrating birds, particularly subspecies like L. l. menzbieri that rely on the Yalu Jiang estuary on both their northward and southward migrations.
 Numbers of L. l. baueri have declined in New Zealand from over 100,000 in the late 1980s to 67,500 in 2018.
 Meanwhile, a wader census conducted Bird New Zealand in 1983 and they found that the number of bar-tailed godwits in New Zealand as well has declined over the last 35 years which drops from 101,000 in 1983–1993 to 78,000 in 2005–2019.
 The decline in numbers of bar-tailed godwits is probably associated with habitat loss and degradation near Yellow Sea.
 They are quite sensitive and easily spooked so it prevents them from disturbance at high tide roosts which leads to stress since they could not rest.
-We need to contribute to their conservation measures to help maintain their population by restricting human access, creating protected zones and keeping safe distance from bar-tailed godwits.
 In 2024, L. l. baueri and L. l. menzbieri were listed as Endangered under the Australian EPBC Act.

 The bar-tailed godwit is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
 In New Zealand the species is protected under the 1953 Wildlife Act.